Facebook News Feed Algorithm History

 Facebook Improves News Feed for Slower Connections

 In many parts of the world, mobile users still use a 2G connection for their internet use.
-In the attempt to reach millions more users worldwide, Facebook is improving the News Feed load time for mobile users with a slower connection.
+In an attempt to reach millions of more users worldwide, Facebook is improving the News Feed load time for mobile users with a slower connection.
 If your connection is extremely weak, Facebook will bring up your previously loaded News Feed or cached stories.
 With a limited connection, Facebook will now focus on stories and posts you’re actively looking at, as opposed to simultaneously loading multiple

 How “See First” Affects Pages